 Japan – staying in a ryokan

-STAYING OVERNIGHT IN A RYOKAN (旅館)
+STAYING IN A RYOKAN (旅館)

 Staying in a ryokan – a traditional Japanese guesthouse – is a must when travelling through Japan.
 It is a truly wonderful way to immerse yourself in the Japanese culture.
 Ryokans come in all shapes and sizes, from simple and old to extremely luxurious and modern.